Omiah/zenstealth.com/_posts/2012-12-24-organizing-books-in-the-kindle-file-system.md

 <li>Samples</li>
 </ul>

 As you can see, I like to seperate my books depending if it's fiction or non-fiction.
 For fiction books, I sort it by type: Comics & Manga, Classic (books written before the 1950s), and Modern (books written after the 1950s).
-For non-fiction books I sort them by genre: Philosphy & Politics, for example is for books like <i>The Art of War</i>, and Science is for books like <i>A Brief History of Time</i>.
+For non-fiction books I sort them by genre: Philosphy & Politics, for example is for books like *The Art of War* and Science is for books like *A Brief History of Time*.
 After all of that then I group books by their author's name.

 I place samples into their own folder, because I don't consider them a full book yet.
 It's also a good idea to seperate the active content stuff (Kindle Games & Apps) too.

 <div class="alert alert-info">
-Caution: The first time you reorganize your books and move them around to different folder, it will <i>probably</i> reset their status and be recognized as a newly downloaded, so <b>you might lose your place in the book</b>, and <b>you might have to add them back to their respective collections again</b>.
-If you already have a big giant library with many different collections, then this step will take a <b>very, very long time</b> to complete.
+Caution: The first time you reorganize your books and move them around to different folder, it will *probably* reset their status and be recognized as a newly downloaded, so you might lose your place in the book, and you might have to add them back to their respective collections again.
+If you already have a big giant library with many different collections, then this step will take a very, very long time to complete.
 </div>